ifdattic/ifdattic.github.io/source/_posts/2014-08-06-ready-to-travel-use-the-following-tips.markdown

 ## Eat macadamia nuts

 They are not cheap, they take space, they are heavy (all points relative), but they will keep you going until you could put a steak or some other nice meal in your stomach.
 A couple of them will keep you going for a few hours and won't make you crash like some crappy carbs filled snacks you would put in yourself otherwise.

+## Check your alarm five times <a name="check-alarm"></a>

+Learn from my mistakes and make sure your alarm is set correctly as you really DON'T want to miss your flight.

+{% img https://googledrive.com/host/0B3f3EKRXYPx4dUxwcTdSUk0tU0U/content/images/check-your-alarm-five-times.jpg '' 'Screenshot of failed alarm' %}

+If you learn it the hard way just like I did (I had to learn this lesson sooner or later), please see [Don't plan, adapt](#dont-plan-adapt).

+And if you're trying to stay away from bad habits, like smoking or drinking, the urges for them will be much higher at this point.
+It's the perfect situation to have a smoke or a beer.
+Just acknowledge the urges and stay strong, they won't help at this point (at least I can't imagine how they might help at this point).

+Smile and enjoy an expensive story :)

 ## Conclusion